naomijub/wooridb/README.md

 ### Creating new users
 * `ADMIN` is the only user role capable of creating new users.

-To create a new user POST at `/auth/createUser` with your admin credentials and the new user info as follows (ron format):
+To create a new user, POST at `/auth/createUser` with your admin credentials and the new user info as follows (in RON format):
 ```ron
 (
   admin_id: "your_admin",